 Pyrrha and Deucalion, by Oraza Fontana. ( vroma.org)

 Crossover with other Creation Myths

 It is worth noting here that Deucalion and Pyrrha weren’t the only ones to survive the cataclysm, just like in the Sumerian Myths .

 It is important to make a few observations:

 a) The story has several similarities with other flood myths, including the Christian and Sumerian Myths .

-b) One of the reasons that ‘gods’ were angry with the mankind was disobedience, a commonality among the various myths.
+b) One of the reasons that ‘gods’ were angry with humankind was disobedience, a commonality among the various myths.

-c) The new generation of men is created in a different way than the previous one, perhaps explaining the difference in life span between the new generation and the old ones.
+c) The new generation of humans is created in a different way than the previous one, perhaps explaining the difference in life span between the new generation and the old ones.

-d) Creating the new mankind required Deucalion and Pyrrha to close their eyes, as if they shouldn’t watch the process of creation.
-Is that similar to the destruction of Sodoma and Gomora when they were requested by God not to look back and see what is happening?
+d) Creating the new humankind required Deucalion and Pyrrha to close their eyes, as if they shouldn’t watch the process of creation.
+Is that similar to the destruction of Sodom and Gomora when they were requested by God not to look back and see what is happening?

 e) Complete obedience to the gods resulted in benefits.